 Claire Miller studied theater as an undergraduate.
 She was also staff in a non-profit organization which focused on ethnic and cultural diversity.
 When she learned we were going to interview someone who, in his retirement years, founded and worked in a social service organization, wrote and recorded his own songs, and wrote plays, she wanted to be host (or hostess, if you will).
 That seemed a great idea, and so she is host for the episode that features Fred Davis Jackson.

 Jeff Schoenhard worked with refugees and internally-displaced populations in the late '90s in Albania and Kosovo with an NGO named Balkan Sunflowers.
 Through this organization, he partnered with organizations including War Child, Clowns Without Borders, Doctors Without Borders, and Save the Children.
-Besides volunteering at refugee camps, Jeff's accomplishments included organizing a mural project in the art hub of Gjakova, and helping organize a regional art event focused on installation art among the ruins of Gjakova's dowtown area.
+He also organized a mural project in the art hub of Gjakova, and helping organize a regional art event focused on installation art among the ruins of Gjakova's dowtown area.

-Back stateside, more recently Jeff has worked in product development and travel writing, including for Oakland Magazine.
-He still enjoys underground art events, and lives in Oakland with his partner Julie.
-He hosts two episodes in this series, both of which feature refugees from Laos.
+Back stateside, he now works in the financial sector in California, but prior to that, Jeff worked in product development and travel writing, including for Oakland Magazine.
+He enjoys underground art events, and is a big fan of parkour.
+He hosts two episodes in this series, one of which is with Yang Xion and the other, Ray Soungpanya and Bouaphet Sygnavong, all of them refugees from Laos.

-Hershell West is an artist, an arts organizer and a teacher.
-He also has done some work in video production and photography, and seemed a natural choice when we were looking for someone to host two of our episodes in which the guests were artists.
+Hershell West is an artist, an arts organizer and art teacher which made him a natural choice when we were looking for someone to host two of our episodes in which the guests were artists.

-A native of Alabama and graduate of the University of South Florida with an MFA, he moved to the San Francisco Bay Area in the 1990s and has lived there ever since.
+A native of Alabama and graduate of the University of South Florida with an MFA, West moved to the San Francisco Bay Area in the 1990s and has lived there ever since.
 As arts organizer, he ran several programs for his university in Tampa, Florida; and in the Bay Area, has been president of the board of ProArts (in Oakland) and the Richmond Arts Museum as well as Commissioner on the Arts & Cultural Commission of both of those cities.
-He hosts two episodes of this series, one with cartoneria (paper maché) artist from Mexico, and one with painter and curator from California.
+He hosts two episodes of this series, one with cartoneria (paper maché) artist Rubén Guzmán from Mexico, and one with Anne Austin, a painter and exhibition curator in California's San Francisco Bay Area.